tetherless-world/ontology-engineering/oe2024/fit-me/gettinginvolved.md

 title: About
 ---

+<iframe src = "images/RunningMan.jpg" style="width:100%; height: 500px"></iframe>

 ## Maintenenance Policy

-Our maintainance policy is primarily focused on ensuring that our data remains available for use as long as possible.
-The ontology will not be updated for the forseeable future once version 1.0 work is done.
-Any new changes will be documented through the website's versions.
+Our maintenance policy is primarily focused on ensuring that our data remains available for use for as long as possible.
+The ontology will not be updated in the foreseeable future once version 1.0 work is completed.
+Any new changes will be documented through the website's versioning system.
+The link to the ontology will remain the same through any modifications made.
+Future versions of the ontology with "breaking changes" will be hosted at new URLs, ensuring that previous versions of the ontology remain available and consistent.

 ## Getting Involved

-There is no future work planned as of now.
-If work is done in the future, then there is much room for expansion.
-The core of the ontology can be worked on to fix up the actual exercise plans.
-In addition, the food part of the ontology was cut out for the sake of time.
-This can be expanded quite a bit and the previous versions of the ontology contain food entities.
+Any future work is more than welcome.
+If anyone is interested in continuing or expanding the project, please feel free to reach out to any of us at the emails below.
+There is much potential for further development.
+Many aspects that were cut from our original use case would make excellent additions to the current ontology.
+Some of these extensions could include generating recommended meals based on user preferences and dietary restrictions, as well as allowing the system to track and respond to user progress.
+Another beneficial addition that didn't make it into our work during the 2024 semester is the expansion to include more individuals.
+Currently, the ontology primarily supports the individuals used in our competency questions.
+By adding more exercises or muscle groups, the system could provide more varied, accurate, and beneficial recommendations.

 ### Team Members
 - Abhirup Dasgupta dasgua3@rpi.edu